Chirality-Induced Spin Currents in a Fermi Gas: Abstract

 \section{Abstract}

 We observe and model spin currents arising from chirality and effective spin-exchange interactions in a weakly interacting $^6$Li Fermi gas.
-Chirality is introduced by a static displacement between the center of the trapped atoms and the center of an applied magnetic bowl, which produces spatially varying spin rotation.
-Spin-selective spin current is observed via oscillations in the centers of mass of the spin-up and spin-down components, which appear to bounce off of or pass through one another, depending on the relative size of the chirality and s-wave spin scattering interactions.
+Chirality is introduced by a static displacement between the center of the trapped atoms and the center of an applied magnetic bowl, which produces left- or right-handed spatially varying spin rotation.
+Spin current is directly observed via oscillations in the centers of mass of the spin-up and spin-down components, which appear to bounce off of or pass through one another, depending on the degree of handedness and s-wave scattering length.
 We show that this behavior obeys a driven oscillator equation with an effective spin-dependent driving force.
+Our measurements demonstrate chirality-induced spin selectivity via the direction of the current flow, extending CISS phenomena to Fermi gases.

-Chiral or twisted materials are of great interest for generating and controlling spin-polarized electron currents~\cite{RayCISS2} to enable ``spintronics'' technologies.
+Chiral (twisted) materials are of great interest for generating and controlling spin-polarized electron currents~\cite{RayCISS2} to enable ``spintronics'' technologies.
 In such technologies, information is transmitted via spin currents instead of electron currents, greatly reducing Joule heating, which limits the scalability of computers.
 Chiral molecules~\cite{ShangChiralMolec} can act as passive spin filters, efficiently transporting electrons for one polarization while impeding the transmission of the other.
 Large chiral-induced spin selectivity (CISS) has been observed in the asymmetric transmission of polarized electrons through thin films of chiral molecules, including DNA~\cite{SpinTransportDNA,CISSDNA2}.
 While spin-orbit coupling is known to play a role in this effect, no unifying theory of the role of chirality has been able to quantitatively reproduce measurements.
-Spin transport in chiral materials is now widely studied~\cite{BloomCISS,Chiralviewpoint,ChiralSolid-1,MoharanaCISS1} for manipulating spin-selective spin currents.
+Spin transport in chiral materials is now widely studied~\cite{BloomCISS,Chiralviewpoint,ChiralSolid-1,MoharanaCISS1} for manipulating spin-selective currents.
 Ultracold Fermi gases provide experimental simulators for spintronics concepts~\cite{DuineHighlight2008}, which may offer new insights into chiral control methods.